ProMed: Shapley Information Gain Guided Reinforcement Learning for Proactive Medical LLMs: Preliminaries

-We formulate the \textbf{Interactive Medical Questioning} task, which closely mirrors realistic clinical consultations where patients typically provide incomplete information during initial inquiries.
-Each patient case in the dataset $\mathcal{D} = \{\mathcal{X}_i\}_{i=1}^N$ is defined as $\mathcal{X} = \{Q, \mathcal{F}, A^*\}$ and consists of: \begin{itemize}[noitemsep,topsep=2pt] \item $\mathcal{F} = \{f_1, f_2, \dots, f_n\}$: the complete set of atomic facts that fully describe the patient's clinical condition, each $f_i$ representing a minimal, self-contained information unit (e.g., a symptom, a lab test result); \item $Q$ the atomic clinical inquiry without any information; \item $A^*$ the ground-truth answer based on the full set $\mathcal{F}$. \end{itemize}
+We formulate the \textbf{Interactive Medical Questioning} task, which mirrors realistic clinical consultations where patients provide incomplete information during initial inquiries.
+Each patient case in the dataset $\mathcal{D} = \{\mathcal{X}_i\}_{i=1}^N$ is defined as $\mathcal{X} = \{Q, \mathcal{F}, A^*\}$ and consists of: \begin{itemize}[leftmargin=*,noitemsep,topsep=2pt] \item $\mathcal{F} = \{f_1, f_2, \dots, f_n\}$: complete set of atomic facts fully describing the patient's clinical condition, where each $f_i$ is a minimal, self-contained information unit (e.g., symptom or lab result); \item $Q$: atomic clinical inquiry without information; \item $A^*$: ground-truth answer based on the full set $\mathcal{F}$. \end{itemize}

-We model the LLM as an \textbf{interactive agent} operating in a dynamic environment, where it proactively acquires information through multi-turn questioning.
+We model the LLM as an \textbf{interactive agent} that proactively acquires information through multi-turn questioning.
 The interaction starts with a \textbf{partial information question} $Q_p = (F_p, Q)$, where $F_p \subset \mathcal{F}$ represents limited patient information (e.g., a chief complaint).
-At each turn $t$, the model assesses the current dialogue history $\mathcal{H}_{t-1} = {(q_1, r_1), \dots, (q_{t-1}, r_{t-1})}$ and forms an internal belief state $s_{t-1}$ about the patient, determining whether it has sufficient information.
-Based on this, it takes action $a_t$: either asking a \textbf{follow-up question} $q_t$ and receiving the patient response $r_t$, or terminating the interaction by outputting an answer $A'$.
+At each turn $t$, the model updates its internal belief state $s_{t-1}$ about the patient based on the current dialogue history $\mathcal{H}_{t-1} = {(q_1, r_1), \dots, (q_{t-1}, r_{t-1})}$.
+It decides whether information is sufficient and takes action $a_t$: either asking a \textbf{follow-up question} $q_t$ and receiving the patient response $r_t$, or terminating the interaction by outputting an answer $A'$.